Heiner1/AAPS-Wiki-en/Bomba-Accu-Chek-Combo-(castellano).md

   correctly and activated(!) and your basal profile is up to date as AAPS will sync the basal profile to the pump.
 Then activate the Combo plugin.
 Press the _Refresh_ button on the Combo tab to initialize the pump.
-- To verify your setup, with the pump **disconnected**, set a TBR of 500% for 15 min and issue a bolus.
+- To verify your setup, with the pump **disconnected**, use AAPS to set a TBR of 500% for 15 min and issue a bolus.
 The pump should now have a TBR running and the bolus in the history.
 AAPS should also show the active TBR and delivered bolus.

 ## Usage